 NLN (Notturno Laguna Nord) Infrequent night service between Fondamente Nove, Murano, Burano, Torcello and Treporti.

-The ACTV vaporetto Travel Cards allow for unlimited travel on vaporetti and Lido buses within the following time blocks:
+The ACTV Tourist Travel Cards allow for unlimited travel on vaporetti (small passenger ferries) and Lido buses within the following time blocks:

 24 hours €20